Animal Care Committee Policies and Procedures Manual

 4.1.
 Scientific Review:

-It is the responsibility of the HHT Portfolio management to ensure that all proposed activities that potentially include the use of animals meet the merit requirements as outlined in Scientific Merit Review form.
-Within the HHT Portfolio the Director of Operations is responsible for managing the merit review process.
+It is the responsibility of the HHT Research Centre management to ensure that all proposed activities that potentially include the use of animals meet the merit requirements as outlined in Scientific Merit Review form.
+Within the HHT Research Centre the Director of Operation is responsible for managing the merit review process.

 4.2.
 Notification of merit: